-Around the UK there are currently 9 FDAC Teams, working in 12 courts and servicing 15 local authorities in: London, Gloucestershire, Milton Keynes and Buckinghamshire, East Sussex, Coventry, South West Peninsula (Devon, Plymouth and Torbay), Kent and Medway, Southampton, and Leeds.
+Around the UK there are currently 10 specialist FDAC Teams, working in 15 courts and serving families in 23 local authorities in: London, Gloucestershire, Milton Keynes and Buckinghamshire, East Sussex, Coventry, South West Peninsula (Devon, Plymouth and Torbay), Kent and Medway, Southampton, Leeds, and Armagh.

-London FDAC the first UK FDAC started in 2008 as a three-year pilot, funded by central government, and is now a service commissioned by the participating local authorities.
-It operates from the Central Family Court, with the specialist team based close by.
+London FDAC, the first UK FDAC, started in 2008 as a three-year pilot, funded by central government, and is now a service commissioned by the participating local authorities.

-For more information about London FDAC contact the FDAC Team Manager: SWebb.FDACTEAM@coram.org.uk
+For more information about Pan-London FDAC, contact the FDAC Team Manager: Sheena Webb

 Ph: 0207 278 5708